About the Shoreline Mapping Initiative

 Access Data Here

 To access datasets from external sources, click on a point within the desired layer on the interactive map.
-Then, scroll down in the pop-up window to find the ‘Access Data Here’ button.
+Then, scroll down in the pop-up window to find the ‘Access Layer Data’ button.

 Community Reports